hamdyaea/MarsInSightWeather/README.md

 Your user must have read and write access on the current running directory.

+## Error - No data :

+The average 7 days calculation need 7 days information.
+If the json file rawdata from insight contain less than 7 keys, No data is display for the average measurement.

 ## Developer - Author

 Hamdy Abou El Anein